SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+V1.4.1 Bug fix where when not launched from Glance would not relaunch the background process when leaving the app

 V1.4.0 Added the following
 - A blue line was added under the graph to show when an activity was occuring.
 Helpful to see how much the battery drained within an activity compared to a timeline without an activity running.
 - Redid completely how the history is stored because Glance mode can work with far less data than the app can work with and will crash once over 700 elements are stored.
 Now it has room for 5 arrays of 500 elements each.
 Only the last array is dealt with in Glance and once an array is filled, its slopes becomes static and don't need to be recalculated.
 This also improves efficiencies.